-For vehicles equipped with the STEERTEK NXT High Capacity system, regular lubrication intervals should be followed to help prevent premature wear to the kingpin bushings and tie rod ends, see Table 7-1 below.
+For vehicles equipped with the STEERTEK NXT High Capacity steer axle and suspension system, regular lubrication intervals should be followed to help prevent premature wear to the kingpin bushings and tie rod ends, see lubrication specifications below.

 The recommended service lubrication interval is a guideline, the vehicle may require increased lubrication interval depending on severity of operation.